Nurse Practitioner Salaries in the U.S.: What Is the Average Income in Every State? [Updated 2024]

 Nightingale College is ready to help you go after this goal.
 The first step towards getting your NP status is pursuing a BSN degree.
 If you already have an ADN diploma and are a working professional, the best course of action would be to enroll in our online RN-to-BSN program and get your BSN degree in as few as 12 months.
 This first step towards advancing your education will have a great impact on your professional future.

-How Much do Nurse Practitioners Actually Earn?
+How Much Do Nurse Practitioners Earn in 2024?

-The very promising job prospects are by themselves a great reason to consider a career as a Nurse Practitioner.
+The very promising job prospects are by themselves a great reason to consider a career as a nurse practitioner.
 But excellent job security is only part of what this profession has to offer.

 Generally, the more you advance your education, the higher your chances of securing a well-paying job.
 Therefore, being advanced practice nurses means NPs are compensated fairly well.